vault27/Foundation/ospf.md

 - Stub Flags
 - Other optional capabilities

-### Neighbor states - OSPF Adjacency State Machine - 8 states**
+## Neighbor states

+8 states

 - Down - initial state - No hellos have been received from neighbor
 - Attempt - for NBMA networks, if does not get updates from neighboor - try to reach it
 - Init - I have received a hello packet from a neighbor, but they have not acknowledged a hello from me
 - 2-Way - communication established, DR/BDR is elected, if needed
     - I have received a hello packet from a neighbor and they have acknowledged a hello from me
-    - Indicated by my Router-ID in neighbor's hello packet
+    - Indicated by my Router-ID in neighbor's hello packet in Active neighbors field
 - Exstart - master/slave is chosen based on Router ID - where master has higher Router-ID - First step of actual adjacency  - Master chooses the starting sequence number for the Database Descriptor (DBD) packets that are used for actual LSA exchange
 - Exchange
     - Local link state database is sent through DBD packets
     - DBD sequence number is used for reliable acknowledgement/retransmission
 - Loading - LSR packets are sent to the neighbor, asking for the more recent LSAs that have been discovered (but not received) in the Exchange state
 - Full - Neighbors are fully adjacent and databases are synchronized

-To see the state of adjecency:
+To see the state of adjecency + who is DR:

 ```text
 Router2# show ip ospf neighbor